University of Louisiana at Lafayette

-The University of Louisiana at Lafayette (French: Université de Louisiane à Lafayette) (UL Lafayette, University of Louisiana, ULL, or UL) is a public research university in Lafayette, Louisiana.
+The University of Louisiana at Lafayette (UL Lafayette, University of Louisiana, ULL, or UL) is a public research university in Lafayette, Louisiana, United States.
 It has the largest enrollment within the nine-campus University of Louisiana System and the second-largest enrollment in Louisiana, behind only Louisiana State University.
 It is classified among "R1: Doctoral Universities – Very high research activity".

 Founded in 1898 as an industrial school, the institution developed into a four-year university during the twentieth century and became known by its present name in 1999.
 It offers Louisiana's only Ph.D. in francophone studies, Louisiana's only master's of informatics, and Louisiana's only industrial design degree.
 The university has achieved several milestones in computer science, engineering and architecture.
 It is also home to a distinct College of the Arts.

 History

 On July 14, 1898, the Southwestern Louisiana Industrial Institute (SLII) was created through state legislation: Louisiana General Assembly, Act 162, introduced by Robert Martin of St. Martin Parish.
 The new school needed to be located within Louisiana's 13th State Senate district.

 A number of communities sought the school, including Jeanerette and St. Martinville, but only three submitted formal bids—Lafayette, New Iberia, and Scott.
 Lafayette Parish voters approved a parish-wide tax of two mills for 10 years if either Lafayette or Scott was selected; neither Iberia Parish nor St. Martin Parish was able to do the same, instead passing only city-wide taxes.
 Lafayette's offer—the tax proceeds, $18,000 in cash, and 25 acres of land just outside the city limits, donated by Crow and Maxim Girard—beat out New Iberia's 5–2 in a board vote on January 5, 1900.

 The first university president was Edwin Lewis Stephens.
 On September 18, 1901, the first buildings were opened—initially Martin Hall (named for Robert Martin), Foster Hall (named for Governor Murphy J. Foster), and a shop building.
 The first class was 100 students enrolled and 8 faculty, and by 1903 the first graduating class was 18 students.

 By 1920, the school changed to a four-year course culminating with a bachelor of arts degree.
 The following year in 1921, the school was renamed Southwestern Louisiana Institute of Liberal and Technical Learning (SLI).

 By 1960, the school was renamed University of Southwestern Louisiana (USL).

 In 1974, the College of Sciences was officially formed.
 In 1984, following approval from the Board of Trustees for State Colleges and Universities (now UL System), USL officially changed its name to the University of Louisiana, which was overturned less than a month later by an act of the state legislature, although two schools had previously changed their names using the same technique without outside interference.
 The school was renamed in 1999, to the University of Louisiana at Lafayette (UL Lafayette).